There are many more options for lightweight sleeping bags

 and pads, and you'll find my recommendations scattered throughout

 the pages of the site.
-I prefer to shop online if there is a

 Lightweight Down Sleeping Bags